All Episodes

 They're the one people, the one group of people who are never held accountable for anything.

-Uh Barney Frank and Pat Leahy and all the rest can be wrong on every single major issue for 10, 20, 30, 40 years, and they never have to, uh and they'll never be called to account for that.
+Barney Frank and Pat Leahy and all the rest can be wrong on every single major issue for 10, 20, 30, 40 years, and they never have to, and they'll never be called to account for that.

-Uh so in that sense, Richard, you make a very good point.
+So in that sense, Richard, you make a very good point.

 Right.

-I think the guy's freaking nature for starters, but uh you know this gay agenda thing, Fox News isn't covered in this.
+But, you know, this gay agenda thing, Fox News hasn't covered this.

-Okay, it's not just about them getting married.
+It's not just about them getting married.

-Okay, that's not the problem with me.
+That's not the problem with me.

-The problem is that they want to uh do it they want to uh they want to at least uh um a tax exempt credit on the churches if the churches don't go along with the gay issue.
+They want to release a tax-exempt credit on the churches if the churches don't go along with the gay issue.

-They also want indoctrinate our children.
+They also want to indoctrinate our children.

-They want to teach them in the schools, the gay lifestyle.
+They want to teach them in the schools the gay lifestyle.

 I'm talking elementary children.

-They're basically saying that if you teach, if you're and it doesn't matter actually whether you're a Christian or you're a Muslim, although oddly enough it's the Christian churches they like to demonstrate against and like to demonize.
+They're basically saying that if you teach, if you're, and it doesn't matter actually whether you're a Christian or you're a Muslim, although oddly enough, it's the Christian churches they like to demonstrate against and like to demonize.

 They don't seem so eager to hold a big demonstration outside the radical mosque.

-But basically, if they're saying if Islam or Christianity uh if you teach the tenets of Islam or Christianity on homosexuality, uh then you're gonna you're gonna lose your tax exempt status.
+But basically, if they're saying if Islam or Christianity, if you teach the tenets of Islam or Christianity on homosexuality, then you're going to lose your tax-exempt status because in effect, they've decided, this is what I meant about elite opinion has decided the gay debate is over.

 There is no debate about it.

-Thank you for your uh uh point, uh Richard.
+Thank you for your point, Richard.

 We're running a little late.